hoangnam-nguyen/book-recommendation-knn/README.md

 # book-recommendation-knn
-Using K-Nearest Neighbors to recommend 5 similar books given a random book title, using Book-Crossings Dataset
+Using K-Nearest Neighbors to recommend 5 similar books given a random book title (Dataset: Book-Crossings).